 The Rabbis collected early versions of the Old Testament – or, as they called it, ‘the Current Testament’.
-They hid them in the mountains, where they remained until their documents were recovered centuries later.
+They hid them in the mountains, where they remained until said documents were recovered centuries later.
 This would prove something about the birth and heritage of Mankind, Nimoy tells us.

 Okay.
 I’m listening.

-“No other city has inspired such passions,” Nimoy tells us, so I guess we’re off to Venice.
+“No other city has inspired such passions,” Nimoy tells us.
+So I guess we’re off to Venice?

 Shots of the city, lots of Orthodox Jews, the Wailing Wall.
 Now the Dome of the Rock.
 Nimoy’s narration is really nice, emphasising the religious diversity of the city, though not neglecting to mention religious conflict.
 Now Bethlehem, the camera ironically lingering on the banner for a souvenir shop while Nimoy intones solemn words about the Prince of Peace.

 This segues quite neatly into the story – in 1947, a ‘desert nomad’ went into one of these souvenir shops, hoping to sell an old parchment he found in Judea.

 Lovely shot of mountains, and beautiful footage of a freshwater spring.
 Nimoy tells us that it used to belong to Jordan before the Six Day War.
 Now it belongs to Israel.
 Nimoy, sitting in front of an Israeli Flag behind a chainlink fence.
 Is he actually meant be in Israel?
 Seems a long way to send a guy just for a cutaway.
 I’m guessing he’s in the California desert somewhere — probably not near Vasques Rocks, but wouldn’t it be cool if he was?